-Qualification goals: Students are able to present their own research results in a professional and target groupspecific manner using appropriate media and to argue in discussions.
-They can apply their knowledge to various issues and are able to promote the professional development of others in a targeted manner and lead discussions.
-Content: Students present their empirical results and findings from the project in a public lecture, in the form of a podcast, policy report, documentary, infographic, or similar.
-They situate the findings within the broader framework of global inequalities analysis and discuss the implications of the research findings for practice and the profession.
+Qualification goals: Students are able to present their own research results, in a professional and target groupspecific manner using appropriate media, and to argue and debate in discussions.
+They can apply their knowledge to various issues and are able to promote the professional development of others in a targeted manner.
+Students are able to effectively lead discussions.

-Teaching and Learning Methods Presence Study (semester hours per week = SWS) Forms of Active ParticipationWorkload (hours)
+Content: Students present their empirical results and findings from their project in a public lecture, in the form of a podcast, policy report, documentary, infographic, or a similar format.
+They situate their findings within the broader framework of global inequalities analysis and discuss the implications of their research findings in practice as well as for their wider geographical profession.

-Main Seminar 2 Moderation and Discussion Presence Time Preparation and Follow Up Exam Preparation and 30 60
+Teaching and Learning Methods Presence Study (semester hours per week = SWS) Forms of Active Participation Workload (hours)

-Exam 150
+Main Seminar 2 Moderation and Discussion Presence Time30Preparation and Follow Up60Exam Preparation and15

 Module Exam Presentation with written elaboration (approx. 4 000 words)

 Module Language English

-Obligation to attend regula arly yes
+Obligation to attend regula arly Yes

-Workload in total 240 hours 8 LP
+Workload in total 240 hours 8 CP

-Module Duration one semester
+Module Duration One semester

-Frequency of Offer every winter semester
+Frequency of Offer Every winter semester

-Usability Master's Degree Program m Geographies of Global Inequalities
+Usability Master's Degree Program Geographies of Global Inequalities